AngPayas055/Project_Doctor/README.md

 # Project_Doctor

-Static Landing Page </br>
+this is our first mini project, it is a Static Landing Page </br>
+added carousel on mobile view in the testimonial section. </br>
-Technologies Used:  HTML CSS JAVASCRIPT </br>
+Technologies Used:  HTML CSS and a few JAVASCRIPT </br></br></br>
 Responsive on screen size with:  </br>
 </br></br>
 Desktop/Macbook air - 1440x900 </br>